 Once you have filed your Free Application for Federal Student Aid (FAFSA), the University will receive the results.
 The results may indicate that you have been selected for a process called verification.
-The Department of Education randomly selects approximately 35 percent of all applications for verification.

 If you are selected, the Financial Aid Office will send you a request for additional documentation which may include (but are not limited to) items such as an IRS tax transcript for you and your parents, IRS Verification of non-tax-filing status, copies of your W-2 forms, copies of your parents' W-2 forms, a Dependent Verification form (available as a download), an Independent Verification form (available as a download), and/or verification of certain untaxed income.

 An IRS tax transcript for your parents and yourself can be printed online at www.irs.gov.